Rules of the game

 Over the years, there are some very common rules & game situations that cause angst between coaches & umpires.
 Here are a few to to understand well, whether you are a coach, umpire or fan.

-When the batter runner is advancing to first base he/she is required to run in foul territory.
-In the event the runner physically or visually interferes with the throw, catch, or the defense, over or in fair territory, the runner will be guilty of interference and called out.
-In that event, all other runners must return to the last base held.
+When the batter-runner is advancing to first base, he/she is required to run in foul territory.
+In the event the runner physically or visually interferes with the throw, catch or the defense, over or in fair territory, the runner will be called out for interference.
+All other runners must return to the last base held.

-Liability to be put out – A batter runner that runs past first base may turn in either direction to return to first base without liability to be put out.
-They give up that right if they make an attempt to advance to second base and are tagged with the ball prior to touching first base again.
-This is the sole judgment of the umpire.
+A batter-runner that runs past first base may turn in either direction to return to first base without liability to be put out.
+They give up that right if they make an attempt (“intent”) to advance to second base.
+If they do make an attempt, they may be tagged out prior to touching first base again.
+Determining intent is the sole judgment of the umpire.

 5. Batter's Interference with Cather's Throw